WVURAIL/dspira/_posts/2021-07-01-gr_radio_astro_Installation.md

       - Navigate to the` gr-radio_astro` folder.
       - Under `examples` open `DSPIRA`; then select `spectrometer_w_cal.grc`.

-   4. Connect an Airspy SDR to a USB port, and start the program running (Hit the black triangle at the top middle ribbon bar.)
+   4. Connect an Airspy SDR to USB.
+Start the program (click the black triangle at the top center of the ribbon bar.)